gshumihin/test/xiaomi_issuefix.md

 <img src="https://cloud.githubusercontent.com/assets/8577547/19343100/74ff48fa-913d-11e6-8d15-423e5e16353a.png" width="150">

 — Click on the "Lock" icon.
-This will not allow xiaomi close Adguard automatically.
+This will not allow Xiaomi close Adguard automatically.
 How it should looks like in the end:

 <img src="https://cloud.githubusercontent.com/assets/8577547/19343634/a8aadec4-913f-11e6-8a1b-2e440d0d8952.png" width="150">